bhartibasumatary61040/bhartibasumatary61040/README.md

 💡 Hands-on with Java Backend concepts (Spring Boot basics, REST APIs).

-🏦 Domain experience in Banking & E-commerce applications.
+🏦 Domain experience in Banking, Telecom, EDTech & E-commerce applications.

 🎯 Goal: To grow as an Automation Engineer with strong backend knowledge and build scalable, high-quality test frameworks for real-world applications.